Skip to content

 Aerial shot of the Pennsylvania Chemicals project construction site

-Thousands of local workers near Pittsburg
+Thousands of local workers near Pittsburgh

 Workers in protective gear pull on a rope